These rainbow worm farm experiments test just how effective the leachate really is.

 The question may well be asked, what was planted here before?
 Was it the same crop throughout?

-Were there green-beans where the two right-rows are growing, providing more nitrogen?
+Were there green-beans where the two rows on the right are growing, providing more nitrogen?

-There was a crop of broccoli plants some of which remain as they are still producing a few florets, and down the left side there was a row of the good-wife's famous poppies.
+There was a crop of broccoli plants covering all three rows; a few remain as they are still producing a few florets.
+Down the left side there was a row of the good-wife's famous poppies.
 I doubt that they would have much effect.

 If there are interesting results then perhaps in the next rainbow worm farm experiments we will be a little more rigorous about these details.

 This is more of a fun-exercise than a scientific experiment.
-If there appear to be some interesting results then perhaps a serious agriculturist might like to set up some trials.
+If there appear to be some interesting results then perhaps a serious agriculturist might like to set up a few trials.

 I might add here that the wee is something of a byproduct for us; we got into the wonder of worm-farms to generate food primarily for our hens.